Novaleaf/xlib/README.md

 # WORK IN PROGRESS
 - ***active development***: ```xlib``` while no big changes are planned (v13.x represents a big refactor), changes are being made.  ```xlib``` follows [Semantic Versioning](https://semver.org/) so if you stay on the same major version, you won't have any breaking changes.
 - ***browser currently unsupported***:    while ```xlib``` is designed for brower support, it's not currently being tested and might be superficially broken.
 Previously, in v9.x ```WebPack``` was tested and supported.

+    Additionally, no minified version is currently available.
+When the browser is supported, the target minified size is 500kb.
+Plan is to support [Tree Shaking](https://webpack.js.org/guides/tree-shaking/) for those who want a super tiny dependency.